 #3.
 Greenwich Picturehouse does the bis

-Also Greenwich Picturehouse held a new dog-friendly screening of “Mamma Mia!
-Here We Go Again”, after their “Isle of Dogs” one earlier this year.
+Also Greenwich Picturehouse held a number of dog-friendly screenings, including “Mamma Mia!
+Here We Go Again”, “Isle of Dogs” and more.
 No new dates have been confirmed yet, but we’ll let you know.

 With so many special dog-friendly cinema shows, one may start wondering whether there are any venues that are always dog-friendly.
 We went on a hunt for them – especially with a thought to the many outdoor Summer cinemas in town – and this is what we found!

-However, you will be pleased to hear that there is at least one one cinema (we are still doing some digging for the dog policies of a few more) that is always dog-friendly to any and all screenings, plus at least one cinema festival.
+However, you will be pleased to hear that there are some cinemas that are always dog-friendly to any and all screenings, plus some cinema festivals.

 Streatham Free Film Festival

-Streatham Free Film Festival (entirely run by volunteers) is set to take place from 15 to 29 September 2018, with pop-up cinemas appearing all around Streatham.
-The programme will be released soon, but, in the meantime, we confirmed with the organisers that, in general, they allow dogs at their outdoor screenings.
+The Streatham Free Film Festival (entirely run by volunteers) ran 15 to 29 September 2018, with pop-up cinemas appearing all around Streatham, the 2019 edition’s programme is yet to be announced, but they are hosting some screenings which will fund the festival, including a recent screening of “Isle of Dogs” which also welcomed dogs.
+We confirmed with the organisers that, in general, they allow dogs at their outdoor screenings.
 In the past, they have included dogs in screenings in pubs as well as out large screenings, adding that “we have had Alfie the Pug be our best PR weapon when flyering to promote our films”.

 Charlton and Woolwich Free Film Festival

-Charlton and Woolwich Free Film Festival will be on from 7th to 15th September 2018 and we confirmed with the organisers that while for the indoor venues it will depend from the policies of the different commercial premises, their outdoor screenings are dog-friendly.
+Charlton and Woolwich Free Film Festival will be on from 6th to 14th September 2019 and for last year’s edition we confirmed with the organisers that while for the indoor venues it will depend from the policies of the different commercial premises, their outdoor screenings are dog-friendly.

 E N J O Y !